Woodstock ’99 – 30th Anniversary Concert

 Frozen Candy Bars

 As we got closer to the Main Stage, I realized this field was WAY BIGGER than the one at the West Stage.
-It looked more like a small valley, instead of flat like the field at the other stage.
+It looked more like a small valley, instead of flat like the other field.
 We sat on the hill to the right of the stage, pretty far back but we had video screens to watch.
 We also decided trying to get anywhere near the stage would not be a good idea.
 This also worked out well for us.

-Again I was looking at all the weird and crazy people.
+Again I couldn’t help but look at all the weird and crazy people.
 There were naked people, lots of naked people.
 Mostly naked guys too, if you can believe that!
 We saw a little bit of G. Love and Special Sauce’s set.
 After we saw Jamiroquai and Live (They played my FAVE song, “I Alone,” so I was happy!) we went to get food.
 We got back to the same spot at the end of DMX.
-Sometime after this, people started throwing mud so we moved to the far left hill.
-We were safe there.
+Sometime after this, people started throwing mud so we moved to the far left hill and were safe there.

 The Offspring were the next band.
 I had never seen them live before and they were awesome!
 They had the “Backstreet Boys” as special guests.
 Dexter then proceeded to knock all their heads off with a baseball bat!
 Too funny!
 A Backstreet Boys song was playing while he did this too! haha THEY ALSO HAD THE FLY GUY THERE!!
 It was a GREAT show!
 (Also, since we were watching the video screens we noticed during a song Dexter had a look of panic on his face.
 After the song was finished he told the crowd (the guys) that just because girls were crowd surfing, that didn’t give them a right to molest them.
 I thought that was a pretty bold statement to make (in a good way) and a lot of women cheered and clapped.

 All of a sudden, out of no where, the mud people emerged.
 There were tons of people throwing mud in the field.
-A HUGE MUD PIT had been created due to leaky sinks next to the bathrooms.
+A HUGE MUD PIT had been created due to what appeared to be leaky sinks next to the bathrooms.
 After a while a huge crowd of mud people headed towards the front of the field to try and get up front.

 Everyone parted like the Red Sea.
 It was awesome!